 Easy Ways to Detect Air Leaks

-The most frequent leaks are from drafts coming through your windows or doors.
-These air leaks are generally easy to spot, but air leakage can also be found in less obvious spaces in your home.
-Use the suggestions below to do your own energy assessment.
+The most frequent leaks are from drafts that come through your windows or doors.
+These air leaks are generally easy to spot, but air leakage can also be found in less obvious spaces around your home.
+Review the suggestions below to do your own energy assessment.

 Inside your home

-First, you’ll want to check your windows and doors.
-If they rattle or you can see light coming in around the frame, they’re leaking and undoubtedly wasting energy and money, as well.
+First, you’ll want to inspect your windows and doors.
+If they rattle or you can see light through spaces between the door and the frame, they’re leaking and undoubtedly wasting energy and money, as well.
 Seal them with caulk or weather-stripping to eliminate the leak.